Essential Liberty (Part 2)

 However, historians and economists concur that Democratic Socialism, like Nationalist Socialism, is tantamount to Marxist Socialism repackaged.
 It seeks a centrally planned economy directed by a single-party state that controls economic production via regulation and income redistribution.
 All three socialist manifestations are formed around class warfare propaganda, and in opposition to free enterprise.
 As noted economist and philosopher F.A.
 Hayek wrote, “There is no difference in principle, between the economic philosophy of Nazism, socialism, communism, and fascism and that of the American welfare state and regulated economy.”

-Under siege of such economic oppression, can the Republic survive?
-Can Liberty endure?
+Under siege of oppressive taxation, regulation and debt accumulation, can the Republic survive?

 Our Founders established a democratic republic, not a democracy, in order to enfeeble this cycle.
 However, with the erosion of constitutional authority, our Republic is now in jeopardy of following the same cycle as have all other democracies in history.
 Only intervention by citizens and leaders who advocate the primacy of constitutional authority, those committed to supporting and defending that authority above their self-interest, can save the Republic for the next generation.